MathieuMorel62/holbertonschool-higher_level_programming/README.md

 <summary>How to print text and variables using "print"</summary>
 <br>

->To print text and variables using print in Python, you can use the print() function.
-To print a variable, simply pass the variable as an argument to the print function.
+>To print text and variables using print in Python, you can use the `print()` function.
+You can pass one or more expressions as arguments to the function, and it will print the result to the console.
 </details>
 <details>
 <summary>How to use strings</summary>
 <br>

->In Python, strings are sequences of characters and are defined by enclosing characters in quotes, either single or double.
-They can be manipulated using various string methods and operators.
+>Strings in Python are sequences of characters, and they are represented using quotes (either single or double).
+You can use operators such as `+` and `*` to concatenate and repeat strings, respectively.
 </details>
 <details>
 <summary>What are indexing and slicing in Python</summary>